jmshi/sessionization/README.md

-Sessionization, or session identification, refers to the process to identify a collection of continuous requests to one website from a user, also known as a session, based on the data save by web server, e.g., a web log.
+Sessionization, or session identification, refers to the process to identify a collection of continuous requests to one website from a user, also known as a session, based on the data saved by web server, e.g., a web log.
 This sessionization process allows one to study users's trends and usage patterns and help develop successful business strategy.

-This pipeline provides a simple, fast, and scalable way to identify sessions from large scale web logs.
+This pipeline, which is written in standard c++, provides a simple, fast, scalable and robust way to identify sessions from large scale web logs.
 For example, it takes only 2 minutes on my laptop to identify more than
 $200,000$ sessions (assuming inactive period of 5 minutes) in a 2.6G log [`log20170630.csv`](http://www.sec.gov/dera/data/Public-EDGAR-log-file-data/2017/Qtr2/log20170630.zip) (caution: large file!).